-North Country Rivers: Started in 1983 and based in Bingham, the company offers rafting trips on all Maine’s big three rivers – the Dead, the Kennebec and the Penobscot – as well as inflatable-kayak trips, ATV and wildlife tours and, in winter, snowmobiling.
+North Country Rivers: Started in 1983 and based in Bingham, the company offers rafting trips on Maine’s big three rivers – the Dead, the Kennebec and the Penobscot – as well as inflatable-kayaking trips, ATV and wildlife tours and, in winter, snowmobiling.
 Accommodations include cabins, camping and a restaurant and pub.

 Northeast Whitewater: Based near Moosehead Lake, this company provides rafting adventures on the Dead, Kennebec and Penobscot rivers and inflatable-kayak trips.
 It’s also known for its extensive wildlife-watching tours, including moose tours and birdwatching.
 Accommodations include its campground and, for something different, its rental yurts.

 More outdoor adventure resort options are found at Maine’s largest ski areas, which are expanding into more and more year-round activities.